RoboJackets/igvc-software/documents/design/opencv_line_detection.md

 How will I handle curves in the course?
 How will I handle white lines in the barrel?
 How will varying weather conditions affect line detection?
+What topic will I need to subscribe to in order to get images from the ros bag files when testing?

 ## Overall Scope